micmejia/bible-dump/NKJV/1 Timothy/1 Tim 6.md

 storing up for themselves a good foundation for the time to come, that they may lay hold on eternal life. ## Guard the Faith

 ###### 20
 O Timothy!
-Guard what was committed to your trust, avoiding the profane _and_ [^f]idle babblings and contradictions of what is falsely called knowledge--
+Guard what was committed to your trust, avoiding the profane _and_ idle babblings and contradictions of what is falsely called knowledge--

 ###### 21
 by professing it some have strayed concerning the faith.
 Grace _be_ with you.
 Amen.